anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the pledge is unable to create the pStatus artifact, the pledge SHOULD respond with an HTTP error status code to the Registrar-Agent.
 The following client error status codes SHOULD be used:

-* 400 Bad Request: if the pledge detects an error in the format of the request
+* 400 Bad Request: if the pledge detects an error in the format of the request.
-* 401 Unauthorized: if the signature of the Registrar-Agent cannot be verified using the installed trust anchors
+* 401 Unauthorized: if the signature of the Registrar-Agent cannot be verified using the installed trust anchors.
-* 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`
+* 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`.
-* 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`
+* 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`.

 The pledge MAY use the response body to signal failure details to the service technician operating the Registrar-Agent.